On the additive image of 0th persistent homology: Introduction

 Topological data analysis (TDA) is a branch of data science which applies topology to study the shape of data, i.e., the coarse-scale, global, non-linear geometric features of data.
 The most notable technique in TDA is persistent homology, and the pipeline for persistent homology can generally be divided into three steps: \begin{enumerate} \item Construct a commutative diagram of topological spaces and inclusions from the data. \item Apply homology with field coefficients to obtain a linear representation, i.e., a commutative diagram of vector spaces. \item Compute descriptors from the representation in (2) for the use in data analysis. \end{enumerate} In the simplest setting, one considers a finite filtration of simplicial complexes Applying homology with coefficients in a field $F$ yields the following sequence of vector spaces and linear maps, which is a representation of a quiver of type $A_m$.
 As is well-known, such representations decompose into a direct sum of representations of the form

 A corresponding result holds for filtrations over arbitrary totally ordered sets if the vector spaces are finite-dimensional.
 The supports of the intervals constitute the \emph{barcode} used in Step (3) as input for exploratory and statistical data analysis and machine learning methods; see \cite{chazal2021introduction} for an introduction to TDA and persistent homology.

 There are, however, many situations where it is desirable to filter the data by more than one parameter.
 Examples include data with outliers or variations in density, time-varying data, and data that naturally comes equipped with a real-valued function; we refer the reader to \cite{botnan2022introduction} for a recent introduction to multiparameter persistent homology (MPH).
-The aforementioned settings naturally lead to \emph{bifiltations} along a product $P$ of totally ordered sets, i.e., a family of topological spaces $\{D_p\}_{p\in P}$ satisfying $D_p\subseteq D_q$ for $p\leq q$.
+The aforementioned settings naturally lead to \emph{bifiltrations} along a product $P$ of totally ordered sets, i.e., a family of topological spaces $\{D_p\}_{p\in P}$ satisfying $D_p\subseteq D_q$ for $p\leq q$.
 Of particular interest is the product (in the category of posets)

 For $(m_1-1) \times (m_2-1) > 4$, the poset $A_{m_1}\otimes A_{m_2}$ is of wild representation type, and, in particular, there does not seem to be any meaningful way of using indecomposable representations in Step (3) in the above pipeline.
-Furthermore, as first observed by Carlsson and Zomorodian \cite{carlsson2007theory}*{Theorem~2}, this algebraic complexity is also present in representations coming from topology: for a prime field $F$, every linear representation of $A_{m_1}\otimes A_{m_2}$ can be obtained by applying $\operatorname{H}_1(-,F)$ to a bifiltration of simplicial or cellular complexes.
-For instance, the following representation
+Furthermore, as first observed by Carlsson and Zomorodian \cite{carlsson2007theory}*{Theorem~2}, this algebraic complexity is also present in representations coming from topology: for a prime field $F$, every linear representation of $A_{m_1}\otimes A_{m_2}$ can be obtained by applying $\operatorname{H}_1(-;F)_*$ to a bifiltration of simplicial or cellular complexes.
+For instance, the following indecomposable representation

-is obtained by applying $\operatorname{H}_1(-,F)$ to the bifiltration in Figure~\ref{fig.bifil}.
+is obtained by applying $\operatorname{H}_1(-;F)_*$ to the bifiltration in Figure~\ref{fig.bifil}.
 We shall consider the generalized setting of arbitrary fields and the ring of integers in Section~\ref{sec.higherhom}.